Takosaga/Takosaga/README.md

 ---

 ### [Database for Hotel & Transit Data for Walkable US Travel Options](https://github.com/Takosaga/fall_23/tree/main/modern_database_technologies)

+Challenge: If you come from outside the US, it is expected for you to get around by vehicle, where in the US is it possible to walk or use transit?
+Results: I created a relational database to be used to store related data to be used later with a back end.

 Designed a relational database to evaluate walkability and public transit accessibility across US cities.

 * Created a normalized schema with ERD and implemented it in SQL Server.